open-xchange/appsuite-frontend/documentation/00-getting-started/01-skills-needed.md

 - No surprise there, the OX App Suite frontend is written in JavaScript.
 - [JavaScript: The Good Parts (youtube)](http://www.youtube.com/watch?v=hQVTIJBZook)
-- Our own style is explained here: [Style Guide](https://github.com/Open-Xchange-Frontend/javascript)
+- Our own style is defined as [eslint rulset](https://gitlab.open-xchange.com/frontend/eslint-ruleset)

 ## HTML5 & CSS